 Online Doctor of Education (EdD) Programs in Alabama

-There are currently three schools in Alabama that offer a Doctor of Education program online: Auburn University at Montgomery, Samford University, and The University of West Alabama (UWA).
-Auburn University at Montgomery has an online EdD in Instructional Systems and Learning Sciences that features three concentration options.
-Samford University offers an EdS to EdD in Educational Leadership program that has completely online coursework, but which requires two campus visits.
-UWA has an EdD program that focuses specifically on Rural Education, and gives students the choice between six tracks in Counseling, Higher Education Administration, Instructional Technology, Library Media, Organizational Change and Leadership, and Teacher Leader.
-The UWA program can be completed through entirely online study, with no required campus visits.
+There are currently three schools in Alabama that offer online Doctor of Education programs: Auburn University at Montgomery, Samford University, and The University of West Alabama.
+Auburn University at Montgomery has a fully online EdD in Instructional Systems and Learning Sciences that features six concentration options.
+Samford University offers an EdD in Educational Leadership program that requires an Education Specialist (EdS) degree or applicants must have at least 30 post-master’s credits in order to be eligible for admission.
+The University of West Alabama has an EdD program that focuses specifically on Rural Education that can be completed through entirely online study, and gives students the choice between six tracks.
+Auburn University at Montgomery and The University of West Alabama are public state institutions, while Samford University is a nonprofit, private school.
+Between these three universities, students can pursue their online EdD in Educational Leadership, Higher Education Administration, Early Childhood Education, Elementary Education, Instructional Leadership, Instructional Technology, Special Education, Teacher Leader, and more.

 Auburn University at Montgomery, Samford University, and The University of West Alabama are all regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 These universities are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 To learn more about their online EdD programs, continue reading below.